Donate

 Start the claim

-You will not get Basic State Pension automatically.
+You will not get a Basic State Pension automatically.
 You have to claim it.
 You do not have to claim it straight away.
 You can start claiming at any time after you reach State Pension age.

 If you start your claim in the first 12 months after you reached State Pension age, you can ask that the claim is backdated to when your entitlement started.
 If you start your claim over 12 months after you reached State Pension age, you will be treated as having deferred your pension and cannot get it backdated.